-- (5) Persons disqualified for failure to provide a social security number, - (6) Persons disqualified for noncompliance with work requirements, - (7) Persons disqualified for noncompliance with child support requirements, - (8) Persons disqualified as a fleeing felon or probation or parole violator, - (9) Persons disqualified for a drug felony committed and convicted since August 22, 1996, - (10) Persons disqualified for the sale of firearms, ammunition, explosives for benefits, or trafficking SNAP of \$500 or more, - (11) Persons disqualified for the sale of illegal drugs for benefits, or - (12) Persons disqualified, if determined by a court or State agency, to have made a fraudulent statement or representation with respect to identity and residence in order to receive multiple benefits simultaneously.
+- (5) Persons disqualified for failure to provide a social security number, - (6) Persons disqualified for noncompliance with work requirements, - (7) Persons disqualified for noncompliance with child support requirements, - (8) Persons disqualified as a fleeing felon or probation or parole violator, - (9) Persons disqualified for a sexual crime committed and convicted since February 7, 2014 and not in compliance with the terms of the sentence (e.g. aggravated sexual abuse, sexual exploitation and other abuse of children, sexual assault), - (10) Persons disqualified for murder committed and convicted since February 7, 2014 and not in compliance with the terms of the sentence, - (11) Persons disqualified for the sale of firearms, ammunition, explosives for benefits, or trafficking SNAP of \$500 or more, - (12) Persons disqualified for the sale of illegal drugs for benefits, or - (13) Persons disqualified, if determined by a court or State agency, to have made a fraudulent statement or representation with respect to identity and residence in order to receive multiple benefits simultaneously.